-• Operational Risks: The Company is actively tracking developments concerning COVID-19, reviewing and analyzing potential material impacts on its operations and implementing mitigation measures and strategies accordingly in response to such new developments and determinations as circumstances warrant.
+Operational Risks: The Company is actively tracking developments concerning COVID-19, reviewing and analysing potential material impacts on its operations and implementing mitigation measures and strategies accordingly in response to such new developments and determinations as circumstances warrant.
 At this time, based upon information currently available to the Company, the current mitigation measures and strategies that have been implemented have permitted the Company to carry out its business and perform its obligations to policyholders, counterparties and regulators, and the impacts from COVID-19 have not materially adversely affected its ability to do so.

-The Company's Business Continuity Plan ("BCP") has operated as planned with staff working remotely, whilst the Company's IT infrastructure remains activated and continues to respond and function without material adverse impact on the Company's ability to conduct its business.
-The current view of the potential impact of the Company's implementation of its BCP and COVID-19 response plan is that there is no significant information at this time to indicate that such implementation will have a material adverse impact on the organisation's cost structure or ability to carry out its strategic business plan.
+The Company's Business Continuity Plan ("BCP") has operated as planned with many staff working remotely, whilst the Company's IT infrastructure remains activated and continues to respond and function without material adverse impact on the Company's ability to conduct its business.
+The Company's implementation of its BCP and COVID-19 response plan has not caused a material adverse impact on the organisation's cost structure or ability to carry out its strategic business plan.
 The Company is well positioned with sufficient resources to provide continuous service to policyholders and maintain critical operations if an employee or group of employees is unavailable or working remotely for extended periods of time.

-• Financial Risks: The outbreak of COVID-19 and the effects of it continue to evolve and there is therefore substantial uncertainty surrounding its potential and ultimate actual impacts on the Company.
-The Company's enterprise risk framework includes periodic formal stress tests of significant risks and the potential financial impacts.
-At this time, based upon information currently available to the Company and subject to the limitations and qualifications described above, the Company's preliminary review and analysis indicates that COVID-19 and the related macroeconomic global impacts are not expected to have a material adverse impact on the Company's ability to carry out its business and perform its obligations to policyholders, counterparties and regulators.
+• Financial Risks: The outbreak of COVID-19 and the effects of it continue to evolve and there is therefore still uncertainty surrounding ultimate actual impacts on the Company.
+The Company's enterprise risk management framework includes periodic formal stress tests of significant risks and the potential financial impacts.
+At this time, based upon information currently available to the Company and subject to the limitations and qualifications described above, the Company's review and analysis indicates that COVID-19 and the related macroeconomic global impacts are not expected to have a material adverse impact on the Company's ability to carry out its business and perform its obligations to policyholders, counterparties and regulators.

-COVID-19 is expected to have an impact on the Company's reserve requirements, premium volumes, underwriting income, net income, capital, liquidity, and to possibly cause payment delays from some of the Company's customers.
-It is anticipated that some of the Company's reinsurance counterparties may experience losses that adversely affect their ability to perform their obligations to the Company.
-The Company generally purchases reinsurance from highly rated and well capitalised or fully collateralised counterparties.
-Nevertheless, the Company anticipates that there is a potential for some of its reinsurers to experience losses that prevent them from making timely payments to the Company as a result of COVID-19.
+COVID-19 is not expected to have a material impact on the Company's reserve requirements, premium volumes, underwriting income, net income, capital, liquidity, however, could possibly cause payment delays from some of the Company's customers.
+It is possible that some of the Company's reinsurance counterparties have experienced losses that adversely affect their ability to perform their obligations to the Company, although the Company purchases reinsurance from highly rated and well capitalised or fully collateralised counterparties.
 In addition, there could be adverse investment losses, although this is expected to be limited due to the Company's investment portfolio being heavily weighted to government issued and investment grade fixed income securities.
-The expected losses from such potential adverse developments is not expected to have an overall net impact that produces a material adverse impact on the solvency or liquidity of the Company, based upon current information.
+The expected losses from such potential adverse developments is not expected to have an overall material adverse impact on the solvency or liquidity of the Company, based upon current information.

-The current assessment, however, may change as new developments outside the Company's reasonable control occur, including the extent of governmental intervention in providing assistance to businesses and consumers to mitigate the economic impact of COVID-19 and legal interpretation of the existence of coverage that was outside expected and widely accepted policy interpretations at the time the policy was issued and became effective.
+The current assessment, however, may change as new developments outside the Company's reasonable control occur, including the extent of governmental intervention in providing assistance to businesses and consumers to mitigate the economic impact of COVID-19 and the potential legal interpretation that coverage exists despite expected and widely accepted policy interpretations at the time the policy was issued and became effective that no coverage was purchased.